The prevention and control of infection at our hospital is our highest priority.

 Patients and visitors can help in a number of ways:

 - hand hygiene is one of the best ways of preventing infection – the hospital has hand sanitizing gel containers available

 - avoid touching wounds or any drips, drains or catheters

 - If family members or visitors are feeling unwell with colds, flu or stomach upsets, they should delay visiting the hospital until they are feeling better.

-One-Two-Free MRSA Screening Programme To help protect patients, visitors and staff from risk of infection all patients admitted to the hospital are pre-screened to ensure they are free of the MRSA bacteria.
+To help protect patients, visitors and staff from risk of infection, we screen certain high risk patients admitted to the hospital to ensure they are free of the MRSA bacteria.

 The cost of the MRSA test performed at Bupa Cromwell Hospital will be covered by the hospital, even if you see your consultant elsewhere.